tnichols217/notes/college/Interview Prep.md

 ## What are your strengths and weaknesses?
 1. Not knowing when to stop working on something, as there is always something more to improve
-2. Being highly dedicated and persistent
+2. Being highly dedicated and persistent on anything that
 ## How would you contribute to our college community?
 ## What subject in high school did you find most challenging?
 ## Why do you want to attend this college?